Ladysnake/Nomad-Books/README.md

 #### Obtaining

 Nomad books can be obtained by combining a campfire and grass pages.
-A newly crafted nomad book will have a height of 3 and a width of 7.
+A newly crafted nomad book will have a height of 1 and a width of 3.

 ![image-20200102175340377](README.assets/image-20200102175340377.png)

-Nomad books of 3 in height and 7 in width can also be found in all stronghold libraries chests in stacks of 1.
+Nomad books of 1 in height and 3 in width can also be found with a 50% chance in all stronghold libraries chests in stacks of 1.

 #### Usage